flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/failures/failures.md

 At any moment, this generator may trigger a set of failures among the selected failure pool by using the probability specified through the average number of failure per hour.
 The mean time to failure (MTTF) is provided as an indication of the delay it may take in average to trigger one failure for the probability of failure per hour.

+!!! note ""
-Note: In aviation rates of failure vary between 10e-3 per hour and 10e-9 per hour depending on the criticality of the system.
+    Rates of failure in aviation vary between 10e-3 per hour and 10e-9 per hour depending on the criticality of the system.

 For simulation purposes, it is advised to set this value at a much higher level up to 10e-1 (0.1 failure / hour or 1 failure every 10 hours) in order to experience failures once every simulator session.

 ### Take Off Failure Generator